 of, of Soweto.

-whoa, From to Soweto, A street in the ghetto.
-Back the West Indies, When I'm in the city let my echo, of Soweto.
-And anywhere we go, I'm you know, The of a street soul.
+whoa, From to Soweto, A street in the ghetto. from the West Indies, When I'm in the city let my echo, of Soweto.
+And that we go, I'm you know, The walk of a soul.

 man, I was there.
 I mean there.
-I without the bread. was all I had.
-The people Amandla and the streets were red.
-Liberation was a dream we never had.
-As I took a back on my mumma's back, And I looked the shoulder and I saw the hurt.
-Mumma let me this song for you, After all these years is Uhuru.
+I mean the bread. was all I had.
+The people Amandla and the streets were red. was a dream that we never had.
+As I a back seat on my mumma's back, And I looked the shoulder and I saw the hurt.
+Mumma let me this song for you, After all these this is Uhuru.

-whoa, From to Soweto, A soul in the ghetto.
-Back from the Indies, I'm in the city let my mind echo, of Soweto.
-And that we go, I'm you know, The of a street soul.
+whoa, From to Soweto, A street in the ghetto.
+Back from the Indies, When I'm in the city let my echo, of Soweto.
+And anywhere we go, I'm you know, The of a street soul.

-I stepped off a jet plane I'm in S.A again, With the faces of change and the the same.
-And the lines on my are as free as this land.
+I stepped off a jet I'm in S.A once again, the faces of change and the feelings' the same.
+And the lines on my hands are as free as land.
 But it always so, Still me of home.

-Mumma let me this song for you, After all these years is Uhuru.
+Mumma let me kill this for you, After all these this is Uhuru.

 whoa, oh, yeh.